refinery-platform/django_docker_engine/README.rst

 django_docker_engine
 ====================

-A Django app which manages and proxies requests to Docker containers.
+This is a Django app which manages and proxies requests to Docker containers.
 The primary goal has been to provide a visualization framework for the `Refinery Project <https://github.com/refinery-platform/refinery-platform>`_, but nothing should prevent its use in other contexts, as well.